Functions & Closures

 Closures

-Lambdas and function expressions capture variables from their enclosing scope, forming closures:
+Lambdas capture variables from their enclosing scope, forming closures:

 # Closure captures 'threshold'